Antoine II Coëffier de Ruzé: Enemy of the Princess Palatine

-Regent's cuckold and member of the Polysynody
+Regent's favour and member of the Polysynody

-Portrait of Philippe d'Orléans (1674-1723), Regent of France, by Jean-Baptiste Santerre, Birmingham Museum and Art Gallery, circa 1710-1717.
+Portrait of Philippe d'Orléans (1674–1723), Regent of France, by Jean-Baptiste Santerre, Birmingham Museum and Art Gallery, circa 1710–1717.

 After Monsieur died in 1701, the new Duc d'Orléans, future Regent, remained close to his father's friends, including the Marquis d'Effiat.
 Along with the Abbé de Grancé, the Marquis de Nesle, François-Antoine de Simiane d'Esparron, Alexandre-Philippe de Conflans and others, the Marquis d'Effiat became one of the new Duc d'Orléans' evening companions, notably at the famous "petits soupers (small dinners)", where guests ate, drank and enjoyed themselves.
 Under the Regency, the Marquis d'Effiat continued to attend these parties, with other guests joining in.

 The Marquis d'Effiat rendered services to his protector.
 In 1706, he attested that a child born in 1702 to Marie Louise Madeleine Victoire d'Argenton, daughter-in-waiting of the Duchesse d'Orléans, was indeed the natural son of the Duc d'Orléans.
 This child was baptized in Chilly in 1706 as Jean Philippe d'Orléans, then recognized by his father.

 When Louis XIV died in September 1715 and the Regency was established, the Marquis d'Effiat tried unsuccessfully to use his influence to keep his relative Jérôme Phélypeaux de Pontchartrain's position as Secretary of State for the Navy and the King's Household.
 He failed, but his efforts were instrumental in transferring part of Jérôme de Pontchartrain's duties to his young son, Maurepas.

-On September 19, 1715, as part of the polysynodial system, the Marquis d'Effiat became vice-president of the Council of Finance, without having any qualifications in this field.
+On September 19, 1715, as part of the Polysynodial System, the Marquis d'Effiat became vice-president of the Council of Finance, without having any qualifications in this field.
 The Duc d'Orléans thus rewarded him for his loyalty.
 The title of vice-president gave him pre-eminence over the other councillors, but did not mean he had any particular work to do.
 He assiduously sat on the Conseil de Finances, before leaving it when he was appointed to the Conseil de Régence in October 1716, where he was not particularly active either.
 He did, however, take part in the financial reform committee headed by the Duc de Noailles in 1717.
 The Marquis d'Effiat's presence on these bodies was mainly symbolic, without him performing any duties.
 Also in 1717, he was a member of an informal committee, chaired by the Regent, to consider policy in the face of the Unigenitus bull.
-He is particularly attached to Gallicanism.
+He was particularly attached to Gallicanism.